antbern/flipdot-games/pico-firmware/README.md

 # Project template for rp2040-hal

+> **NOTE**: This content was part of the starter template back in early 2023.
+It may contain outdated and outright wrong information.
+The use of [`probe-run`](https://github.com/knurling-rs/probe-run) has since been [deprecated](https://ferrous-systems.com/blog/probe-run-deprecation/), for example.
+The file is kept, however, for future reference.

 This template is intended as a starting point for developing your own firmware based on the rp2040-hal.

 It includes all of the `knurling-rs` tooling as showcased in https://github.com/knurling-rs/app-template (`defmt`, `defmt-rtt`, `panic-probe`, `flip-link`) to make development as easy as possible.